Matthew Dowd

 Matthew John Dowd (born May 29, 1961) is an American political pundit and consultant.
-He was the chief strategist for the Bush–Cheney 2004 presidential campaign and was an ABC News political analyst.
-On September 29, 2021, he announced a run for lieutenant governor of Texas as a Democrat against the incumbent, Dan Patrick.
-On December 7, 2021, Dowd announced the end of his campaign.
+He is the former chief strategist for the Bush–Cheney 2004 presidential campaign and a former political analyst with ABC News and MSNBC.

 Early life

 Dowd was born in Detroit, Michigan, to an Irish Catholic family.
 He grew up the third of 11 children; his father was an auto executive and his mother was an elementary school teacher before becoming a homemaker.
 His parents were Republicans.
 Dowd attended Cardinal Newman College in St. Louis, Missouri.
 Dowd attributes his early interest in politics to the Watergate Committee hearings during the summer of 1973 when he was 12 years old.

-Career

-Political strategist
+Political career

-Dowd volunteered for the campaign of Rep William Broomfield R-MI and, while attending college in St. Louis, Missouri, for the campaign of Governor Joseph P. Teasdale D-Mo.
-He also worked on the staff of Rep. Dick Gephardt, D-Mo.
-He began his political career as a Democrat, as a member of Senator Lloyd Bentsen's, D-Tex., Senate and campaign staffs.
+Dowd volunteered for the campaign of Rep William Broomfield (R-MI) and, while attending college in St. Louis, Missouri, for the campaign of Governor Joseph P. Teasdale (D-MO) He also worked on the staff of Rep. Dick Gephardt, (D-MO).
+He began his political career as a Democrat, as a member of Senator Lloyd Bentsen's, (D-TX), Senate and campaign staffs.
 He also worked for, among others, Texas Lt.
 Governor Bob Bullock.
 In 1999, he switched parties to become a Republican.